NEXTT Vision: From concept to implementation – during and post-COVID-19

 As a joint initiative of ACI and IATA, NEXTT (New Experience Travel Technologies) creates a shared vision for the future of travel.

-We will open the floor to our panelists to demonstrate how innovative concepts and new opportunities arise in remote and off-airport activities, touchless processing, design flexibility, sustainability and common data exchange solutions.
+The NEXTT team opened the floor to their panelists to demonstrate how innovative concepts and new opportunities arise in remote and off-airport activities, touchless processing, design flexibility, sustainability and common data exchange solutions.

 Key Learning Points

-- Address the challenges airports and their key partner might overcome in the shorter-term (funding, commercial viability of projects, path to innovation) but also concepts that could be accelerated for a brighter future.
+- Address the challenges airports and their key partners might overcome in the shorter-term (funding, commercial viability of projects, path to innovation) but also concepts that could be accelerated for a brighter future.

 - Understand how the industry is changing considering the COVID-19 pandemic and know where the industry challenges and opportunities to “build back better” are.